 Ofgem has proposed a significant code review (SCR) to examine forward-looking network charges and grid access arrangements.

-The regulator says changes are needed to the codes governing the use of the power grid to accommodate the mass adoption of low-carbon technologies such as electric vehicles, distributed generation and heat pumps.
+The regulator says changes are needed to facilitate the mass adoption of low-carbon technologies such as electric vehicles, distributed generation and heat pumps.

 If the review goes ahead, the regulator expects to launch it by the end of 2018 and conclude the process by early 2020.
 It aims for any resulting code modifications to be implemented by April 2022 and take effect by April 2023.

-Ofgem first outlined plans to reform grid access arrangements and forward-looking networks charges in a working paper published in November 2017.
+Ofgem first outlined plans to reform grid access arrangements and forward-looking network charges in a working paper published in November 2017.